BauerLab/VariantSpark/README.md

 ##Input
-This should point to a directory should be on HDFS.
-This should contain VCF files for clustering.
+This should point to a directory on HDFS.
+This directory should contain VCF files for clustering.
 Alternatively you can specify a single VCF file.

 ##Output
-VCF-Clusterer will create the output directory which will store files and directories output from pre-processing and clustering.
+VCF-Clusterer will create the output directory which will store files and directories created from pre-processing and clustering.
 The structure will be as follows:

 ###Directories:
 sequence      Output of first pass of pre-processing.